 However, the dog will need socialization from its family, and if you are living alone, you will need to become flexible in making sure your dog assimilates.

-You will also need to decide on gender, color and your preferences on your dog is spayed/neutered.
+You will also need to decide on gender, color and your preferences on your dog are spayed/neutered.

 How much does a Poogle cost?